worldpeaceenginelabs/ZERO-DOLLAR-CRYPTOCARD/README.md

 # The app

-### For starters, we get the ball rolling and start with Sustainable Development Goal #1 and #2
+### For starters, we get the ball rolling and start with Sustainable Development Goal Nr 1 and Nr 2

 ### Get yourself three meals a day, no matter what.
 Have a safe sleep at night.